BIOGRAPHICAL DETAILS OF MARGOT HITCHCOCK

 Margot’s interest in Cajun music and dance came through viewing some Cajun dance instruction videos from Michaul’s Restaurant in New Orleans, Louisiana and London in England, obtained by Geoff Le Blanc of the Cajun Roux band, where she got hooked on the exciting music and dance.
 Margot and her ex-dance partner Brian Hickey learnt Cajun dancing from these videos.

 Margot taught Cajun dancing at the Fiddlers Convention at Yarra Junction in February 1999 with the band Cajun Roux.
 Cajun Roux band got a weekly residency at the East Brunswick Club Hotel in Melbourne in May 1999, which ran for three months, where a bit of Cajun culture came to Melbourne with Cajun dancing, food and music.
 Margot was conducting weekly Cajun Dance Classes at the East Brunswick Club Hotel.
 This moved to the Cornish Arms Hotel in Sydney Road Brunswick.
 The most recent classes in Melbourne resumed in December 2001.
-At present there are no current Cajun dance classes other than several festivals during the year.
+At present there are no current Cajun dance classes that Margot teaches at.